pubnub/pubnub-angular/README.md

 .controller('ScoresCtrl', function($scope, $pubnubChannel) {

   $scope.scores = $pubnubChannel('game-scores-channel',{ autoload: 20 })
-  $scope.score.$publish({player: 'John', result: 32}) // Publish a message in the game-scores-channel channel.
+  $scope.scores.$publish({player: 'John', result: 32}) // Publish a message in the game-scores-channel channel.
 });
 ```

 Here are some methods you can use:

 * __$publish(messages)__   Publish a message into the channel, return a promise which is resolved when the data is published or rejected when there is an error
-* __(numberOfMessages)__ Load a number of messages from history into the array, return a promise resolved when the data is loaded and rejected if there is an error.
+* __$load(numberOfMessages)__ Load a number of messages from history into the array, return a promise resolved when the data is loaded and rejected if there is an error.
 * __$allLoaded()__  Return a boolean to indicate if all the messages from history have been loaded.

 ### Wraping the ``$pubnubChannel`` object in a Service.